-Main Takeaways: Although it may seem as if using AHAs and BHAs together is a lot of acid on the skin, they can easily be used together with great success.
+Main Takeaways: AHAs and BHAs are chemical exfoliants that can easily be used together with great success.

-Good to Know: No matter how you use AHAs and BHAs, you must make sure you use sunscreen with them as exfoliation makes the skin more vulnerable to sun damage.
+Good to Know: No matter how you use AHAs and BHAs, it’s incredibly important to follow up with a sunscreen during the day, as exfoliation makes the skin more vulnerable to sun damage.

 Recommended Products: Prince Charcoal Detox Mask.